DFE-Digital/find-information-about-academies-and-trusts/docs/getting-started.md

 ```
 For more information on running and debugging Playwright tests it is worth familiarising yourself with the Playwright docs on [debugging](https://playwright.dev/docs/debug) and [command line flags](https://playwright.dev/docs/test-cli).

+### Accessing tests run in the pipeline

+Automated tests are run in the pipeline as a GitHub workflow on opening a pull request to main—as per our [test approach](./test-approach.md).
+To access reports and traces for tests run in the pipeline:

+1. Go to [Actions](https://github.com/DFE-Digital/find-information-about-academies-and-trusts/actions) in the GitHub repository
+2. Find and click on the relevant workflow run:
+    - `Build .NET`: Unit tests mutation report
+    - `Mock UI tests`: Playwright report
+3. Click on Summary in the left-hand menu
+4. Under 'Artifacts' you will find downloadable reports

+You can also click on the job to see details of any error messages for failed test runs.

 ## Supercharge your dev environment